Perl DBI

 $dbh->disconnect();Code language: Perl (perl)

-Now, you know how to connect to and disconnect from MySQL database server.
+Now, you know how to connect to and disconnect from the MySQL database server.
 Let’s execute some SQL queries.

 Executing SQL queries with Perl DBI